tcardona/PSEG-Alexa-Project/Workshop/HelloWorld/README.md

 1. Review the Intent Schema panel, notice the three lines that define the MyIntent schema.
 1. Create a new intent definition, similar to MyIntent called WhatsUpIntent
 1. Within the Sample Utterances box, add a sample for the new intent, such as ```WhatsUpIntent what is up```
-1. Customize the message Alexa will say
-1. Change the emit from a ```:tell``` to an ```:ask```.
-This :ask will keep the session open after Alexa responds.
-1. Test your new skill by opening the skill and saying "what is up"

 Next, we will add a handler to the AWS Lambda function